Andrew Murray on Christian Mysticism

 He is in a secret place and wants us to dwell there too.

-Not just on a personal level, but a Church can dwell in an own little world of being audience to songs, hype, and sermons without an ear tuned to what the Spirit is saying to us.
+Not just on a personal level, but a Church can dwell in an own little world of the religion of songs, hype, and sermons without an ear tuned to what the Spirit is saying to us.

 How do we get out of our own little world?